By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 NATIONAL LIBRARY OF MEDICINE / SCIENCE PHOTO LIBRARY NATIONAL LIBRARY OF MEDICINE / SCIENCE PHOTO LIBRARY

 Distillation apparatus.
-Moor's head distillation apparatus (top) placed on top of a furnace (bottom).
+16th-century illustration of a Moor's head distillation apparatus (top) placed on top of a furnace (bottom).
 A wooden casing holds the alembics and water, and in the centre is a copper heating dome.
 The alembics (caps) receive condensed materials during the distillation, with the distillate running into the receptacles (green).
 This is a page from 'Liber de arte distillandi de compositis' (1512), published in Strasbourg by German surgeon and alchemist Hieronymus Brunschwig (c.1450-c.1512).
 This work is a practical manual on chemical, alchemical, and distillation devices, and techniques used to manufacture potions and drugs.

 Model release not required.
 Property release not required.